 Proverbs 28:13 He that covereth his sins shall not prosper: but whoso confesseth and forsaketh them shall have mercy.

-10:12 Then all the congregation answered and said with a loud voice, As thou hast said, so must we do.
+10:12 Then all the congregation answered and said with a loud voice, As you hast said, so must we do.

-Septuagint: 12 Then all the congregation answered and said, This thy word is powerful upon us to do it.
+Septuagint: 12 Then all the congregation answered and said, This your word is powerful upon us to do it.

 10:13 But the people are many, and it is a time of much rain, and we are not able to stand without (outside), neither is this a work of one day or two: for we are many that have transgressed in this thing.

 It's going to take some time to sort this out.